The first in-situ observation of torsional Alfven waves during the interaction of large-scale magnetic clouds

-The heliospheric remote imaging analysis concluded that 3 CMEs interacted in interplanetary space before arriving at 1 AU (position of Wind satellite) \cite{mishra2017assessing,marivcic2014kinematics,temmer2014asymmetry}.
-The observation manifest that CME1 and CME2 are boosted by CME3 due to its excess speed.
-The Drag based model suggest region 2 as MC of CME1, combine region 4 and 5 as MC of CME2 and region 6 as MC of CME3 from Figure \ref{fig:1} \cite{marivcic2014kinematics}.
-The identification of region 3 as magnetic re-connection-outflow exhaust \cite{gosling2005magnetic,gosling2005direct,xu2011observations} indicate that the magnetic reconnection mechanism as a major interacting mechanism between CME1 and CME2.
-The middle CME2 MC (region 4 \& 5) is sandwiched between leading slower CME1 and fast following CME3.
-Therefore, it is highly compressed and overheated.
-Moreover, observations suggest 18 hrs of collision time after which there is the separation of the CMEs \cite{mishra2017assessing}.
+The recent work by \citet{mishra2017assessing} considered an oblique collision scenario of two CMEs for the same studied event using the heliospheric remote imaging techniques.
+The CME1 and CME2 merged together by magnetic reconnection and become visible as first CME after collision and CME3 appeared as second CME in heliospheric imaging data. \citet{mishra2017assessing} estimated the coefficient of restitution (e) as 1.65.
+The collision leads to an increase in the momentum of first CME by 68\% and a decrease of 43\% in the second CME, in comparison to their values before the collision.
+Thus, the collision results in an increase of 7.33\% in the total kinetic energy of the CMEs and was interpreted as super-elastic by nature \citep{mishra2017assessing}.
+Moreover, they also indicate 18 hrs of collision time, after which there is a separation of the two CMEs \citep{mishra2017assessing}.
 The 18 hrs of collision time indicates the large-scale plasmoid collision is not as simple as solid body collision.
-This further suggests that the leading edge of CME3 is continuously exerting a force on the trailing edge of CME2.
-It can cause a change in the force balance conditions of flux ropes.
+Therefore, we hypothesize that the leading edge of CME3 is continuously exerting a force on the trailing edge of CME2.
+The high distortion with compression and heating of magnetic cloud of CME2 (region 5 of Figure \ref{fig:1}) is evident in \textit{insitu} observation.
+Thus, magnetic energy of the magnetic cloud of CME2 converts to the kinetic energy of the colliding system, which leads to CME-CME super-elastic collision \citep{shen2012super,mishra2017assessing}.
+It can also cause a change in the force balance conditions of flux ropes.